shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

     if (item) itemsArr.push(item)
   }

-  return itemsArr.sort((a, b) => (b.positiveWeight - b.negativeWeight) - (a.positiveWeight - a.negativeWeight))
+  return itemsArr.sort((a, b) => {
+    const netWeightB = b.positiveWeight - b.negativeWeight
+    const netWeightA = a.positiveWeight - a.negativeWeight
+    return netWeightB - netWeightA // sort from greatest to least })
 }
 ```

-These exported functions allow us to serialize/deserialize data to and from our smart contracts.
+These exported functions allow us to serialize/deserialize data to and from our smart contract.
+They will help simplify our UI code by abstracting over Web3.

-We need to use `utf8ToHex` because `title` is defined as the `bytes32` type in our contract.
+`contract.methods` is how we access the functions we defined in our smart contract earlier. `.call()` allows us to call certain functions offchain while `.send()` will create a transaction that needs to be signed with our wallet.

 `rankedItems` creates a list of all published items and sorts it based off of votes, from most positive to most negative.